JayH444/stmp3/README.md

 # stdp3
-Super Turbo Dude Puncher... **THREE!**
+Super Turbo Monster Puncher... **THREE!**

-Monsters are taking over the town!
+Deadly creeps are taking over the town!
 Are you a bad enough dude to punch them all?

 Controls: